Top Precious Metal Rollover Scams to Avoid

 Wait Before Committing

-You should never make an important financial decision within the span of a single phone call, much less one as consequential as an IRA or 401(k) rollover.
+You should never make an important financial decision within the span of a single phone call, much less one as consequential as a gold IRA or 401(k) rollover.
 Respectable salespeople always give their prospects enough time to make an informed decision in collaboration with their financial advisor.
 If you're rushed while on the phone with an IRA salesperson, that's usually a sign that you should end the call.

 What to Do If You've Been Scammed by an IRA Company